Brother

 He looks over towards the booth in the dark corner... and I've already moved to the other side of the booth, I'm watching the scene unfold through a reflection in the wall.

-"What the fuck", I mutter and down the shot of cheap gut-rot, signal the bartender for another of the same.
+"What the fuck", I mutter and down the shot of cheap gut-rot, push the REPEAT button on the tabletop.

 I had an imaginary twin brother, when I was a little kid.